mushorg/glastopf/docs/source/development/Sandbox.rst

 Using and Understanding the Sandbox
 ===================================

 Glastopf uses sandbox for PHP script Analysis.
-The latest sandbox implementation is based on Jose Nazario's PHP sandbox [1].
+The latest sandbox implementation is based on Jose Nazario's PHP sandbox.

 Understanding the Sandbox
 -------------------------